Pitt-Technical-Communications/Ski-Patrol-App/elevator-generator/README.md

 # elevatorpitchgenerator

-Welcome, open this generator up in a text.edit device and follow the directions to utilize the available means of persuasion to make an elevator pitch.
+Welcome, this is the pitch for the Accident Report application.